goal:

 Understand Sleep-Onset Associations

-Choose a Sleep-Onset Item
+Choose a Sleep-Onset Object

 Your child should select a toy, blanket, pillow, or other item.
 This item will serve as a cue that it’s time for sleep.

-Establish a Bedtime Ritual
+Choose a sleep-onset Ritual

 -